What is the purpose of the Fund?

 What is the timeline for grant applications?

 The grant cycle will occur once per year.
-In 2013-2014, the initial round of grant applications will be due by midnight, Friday, March 22, 2013, and successful applicants will be notified in April.
+In 2013-2014, the initial round of grant applications was due by midnight, Friday, March 22, 2013, and successful applicants were notified in April.

 Who administers the grant funding?